Elwell: MCAS Issues Do Not Mean 737 MAX Certification Was Flawed

 Identification of in-service issues with the Boeing 737 MAX maneuvering characteristics augmentation system (MCAS) flight control law follows a common pattern for newly certified products, and does not signal errors made during the system’s design and risk analysis, FAA Acting Administrator Dan Elwell will tell a Senate panel March ...

-You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Elwell: MCAS Issues Do Not Mean 737 MAX Certification Was Flawed".
+Register now for free access to "Elwell: MCAS Issues Do Not Mean 737 MAX Certification Was Flawed" and other premium content selected daily by our editors.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.